chipsalliance/chisel/docs/src/explanations/layers.md

 ## Conventions

-Currently, there is only one supported convetion, `Bind`.
+Currently, there is only one supported convention, `Bind`.
 This will cause layer blocks to be lowered to Verilog modules that are instantiated via the SystemVerilog `bind` mechanism.
 The lowering to Verilog of layer blocks avoids illegal nested usage of `bind`.